 A genomic test measures expression or sequence of genes within a sample of tumor tissue.
 The Oncotype DX Genomic Prostate Score (GPS) assay uses genomics to help predict the aggressiveness of prostate tumors.

-Oncotype DX GPS is the only genomic test that was designed specifically for use in men with clinically low risk cancer (GS 3+3 and 3+4) who are deciding between active surveillance and treatment.
+The Oncotype DX GPS assay is the only genomic test that was designed specifically for use in men with clinically low- or favorable intermediate-risk cancer who are deciding between active surveillance and treatment.
 This genomic test:

 The only genomic assay designed to help make treatment decisions at the time of diagnosis

 - Has been validated in multiple contemporary and clinically-relevant patient populations.1-3